All you need to know about the Maldives crisis

 Gayoom was arrested along with his son-in-law, Mohamed Nadheem, early on Tuesday morning in what the Maldivian opposition have called "blatantly trumped up charges of bribery."

-On Wednesday, Yameen imposed a state of emergency, giving him sweeping powers which he used to order the detention of Chief Justice Abdulla Saeed and another judge, Ali Hameed.
+Yameen also imposed a state of emergency, giving him sweeping powers which he used to order the detention of Chief Justice Abdulla Saeed and another judge, Ali Hameed.
+The remaining three justices overturned the earlier ruling, a statement on the court's website read.

 In a televised address to the nation, Yameen claimed he had acted to prevent a coup, Reuters reported.

 The President's office insisted that while the state of emergency imposed certain restrictions, no curfew would be put in place.
-"During this time, though certain rights will be restricted, general movements, services and businesses will not be affected," it said in a statement .
+"During this time, though certain rights will be restricted, general movements, services and businesses will not be affected," it said in a statement.

 What's been the reaction?